bastistician/polyCub/README.md

 The two-dimensional midpoint rule in **polyCub** is a simple wrapper around `as.im.function()` and `integral.im()` from package **spatstat**.
+The polygon is converted to a binary pixel image and the integral is approximated as the sum of (pixel area * f(pixel midpoint)) over all pixels whose midpoint is part of the polygon.

 Using a pixel size of `eps = 0.5` (here yielding 270 pixels), we obtain: